zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 -  Security sensitive bugs are only accessible (view/modify) to members of the Security Group; members of this Security Group are:

-   -  members of the Security Subcommittee
+   -  members of the Zephyr Security Subcommittee

-   -  other as proposed and ratified Security Subcommittee, who will also have the authority to remove others
+   -  other as proposed and ratified Zephyr Security Subcommittee, who will also have the authority to remove others

    -  the reporter

    -  Ability to add other users for individual issues

--  Security Subcommittee meetings have to review the embargoed bugs on every meeting with more than three people in attendance.
+-  Zephyr Security Subcommittee meetings have to review the embargoed bugs on every meeting with more than three people in attendance.
 Said review process shall decide if new issues needs to be embargoed or not.

 -  Security sensitive bugs shall be made public (by removing the security sensitive indicator) after an embargo period of TBD days.
-The Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Security Subcommittee does not act upon a security sensitive bug after its TBD days of embargo are over, it shall be automatically made public by removing the security sensitive setting.
+The Zephyr Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Zephyr Security Subcommittee does not act upon a security sensitive bug after its TBD days of embargo are over, it shall be automatically made public by removing the security sensitive setting.